-- The student makes a formal request in writing to the Vice Principal for Academics and Educational Technology.
-This formal request must provide all supporting documentation and evidence that the student wishes the committee to review (to include the communications between student and teacher and department chair) - The VP will review the documentation, meet with the teacher(s) and submit a final decision. - Should the Vice Principal of Academics determine that the student's situation merits further consideration, a meeting will be arranged where the student can present their case to a committee consisting of the VP for Academics, the Principal, and one additional member of the Academic Team.
-At this meeting: - The student will be allowed to verbally present the case and explain how the supporting documents support their request. - o The committee members will have the opportunity to ask any clarifying
+• The student makes a formal request in writing to the Vice Principal for Academics and Educational Technology.
+This formal request must provide all supporting documentation and evidence that the student wishes the committee to review (to

-- questions. - The meeting will adjourn and the committee will discuss the situation and present a final verdict on the petition.
+- include the communications between student and teacher and department chair) - The Vice Principal will review the documentation, meet with the teacher(s) and submit a final decision. - Should the Vice Principal of Academics determine that the student's situation merits further consideration, a meeting will be arranged where the student can present their case to a committee consisting of the Vice Principal for Academics, Dean of Faculty, and one additional member of the Academic Team.
+At this meeting: - The student will be allowed to verbally present the case and explain how the supporting documents support their request. - The committee members will have the opportunity to ask any clarifying questions. - The meeting will adjourn and the committee will discuss the situation and present a final verdict on the petition.